pipe2705/WeekendReps/README.md

 ### B. Get even

-1. Print out the even numbers that are within the range of 1 - 100.
+1. Print out the numbers that are within the range of 1 - 100.

 2. Adjust your code to add a message next to even numbers only that says: "<-- is an even number".